History of Joseon: Six martyred ministers

 After King Sejong's death, his son Munjong continued his legacy but died of illness in 1452, two years after becoming king.
 Munjong's son Danjong then became king at the age of 12, but his uncle Sejo deposed him and took control of the government himself, becoming the seventh king of Joseon in 1455.
 After six ministers loyal to Danjong tried to assassinate Sejo in order to return Danjong to the throne, Sejo executed the six ministers and also killed Danjong, who was in exile.
 Despite having snatched the throne from his young nephew, Sejo proved to be an able ruler.
 He strengthened the administrative system, enabling the government to determine exact population numbers and to mobilize troops effectively.
 He also revised land ordinances to improve the national economy and encouraged the publication of books.
 Most importantly, he compiled the Grand Code for State Administration, which became the cornerstone of dynastic administration and provided the first written form of constitutional law in Korea.

 Sejo's son Yejong succeeded him to become the eighth king, but died two years later in 1469.
 Yejong's nephew Seongjong then ascended to the throne.
 His reign was marked by prosperity, economic growth, and the rise of neo-Confucian scholars called Sarim, who were encouraged by Seongjong to enter court politics.
-Seongjong established Hongmungwan (홍문관, 弘文館), a royal library and advisory council composed of Confucian scholars, with whom he discussed philosophy and government policies.
+Seongjong established the Hongmun'gwan, a royal library and advisory council composed of Confucian scholars, with whom he discussed philosophy and government policies.
 He ushered in a cultural golden age that rivaled King Sejong's reign, with the publication of numerous books on geography, ethics, and other topics.
 He also launched several military campaigns against the Jurchens to stabilize the northern border.